 Add onion/shallots, garlic, dried red chilies and saute until the onions turn soft and light brown.
 It roughly takes 2-3 minutes.
 Turn off the heat and cool completely.

-In a blender jar, add roasted peanuts, sautéed onion-garlic mixture, tamarind, salt, water, and blend to a coarse or smooth paste as per your preference.
+In a blender jar, add roasted peanuts, sautéed onion-garlic mixture, tamarind, salt, and water.
+Blend until you achieve a coarse or smooth paste, depending on your preference.
+Adjust the consistency with more water if needed.

 Heat coconut oil in a small pan, add mustard seeds, urad dal, dry red chili, curry leaves, and hing, and saute for a few seconds until the dal turns light brown.